|Author(s):||William M. Fisher, George R. Doddington, Kathleen M. Goudie-Marshall, Charles Jankowski, Ashok Kalyanswamy, Sara Basson, Judith Spitz|

 NTIMIT was collected by transmitting all 6,300 original TIMIT recordings through a telephone handset and over various channels in the NYNEX telephone network and redigitizing them.
 The recordings were transmitted through ten Local Access and Transport Areas, half of which required the use of long-distance carriers.

-The re-recorded waveforms were time-aligned with the original TIMIT waveforms so that the TIMIT time-aligned transcriptions can be used with the NTIMIT corpus as well.
-In additiont to the documentation on the disc, see Jankowski et al., "NTIMIT: A Phonetically Balanced, Continuous Speech, Telephone Bandwidth Speech Database," Proc.
+The re-recorded waveforms were time-aligned with the original TIMIT waveforms so that the TIMIT time-aligned transcriptions can be used with NTIMIT as well.
+In addition to the documentation included with this release, see Jankowski et al., "NTIMIT: A Phonetically Balanced, Continuous Speech, Telephone Bandwidth Speech Database," Proc.
 ICASSP-90, April 1990.
 NYNEX retains full copyright on the corpus and all associated materials.